 However, if the timeout elapses before the method returns, the program will throw a SocketTimeoutException.

-In this article, we went through the timeout exceptions in Java socket programming and learned how to handle them.
+In this article, we discussed the timeout exceptions in Java socket programming, and learned how to handle them.

 As always, the code is available over on GitHub.